gilesc/lein-condor/README.md

 and data/output will be automagically populated with files aa.out, ab.out, etc. Remember, though, arguments to BOTH -i and -o must be either files or directories.
 Mixing the two will cause an error.
+Another thing to keep in mind is that Condor's network file sharing can get overwhelmed when you submit too many large input files in quick succession.
+If this is the case, your log file will show errors to this effect, and you can specify a larger delay with the -d switch (e.g., -d 5 = 5 second delay between jobs).

 ## More options

 *  Specify a logfile: "-l logfile.txt "
 *  Specify an error output file: "-e errors.txt"
 *  Specify a platform: "-p LINUX"
+*  Specify a delay between multiple submissions "-d 5"
 *  Add command-line arguments: "lein condor [...] example.core arg1 arg2

 ## TODO